abizr/Social_Media_Content_Generator/README.md

 This will open the application in your web browser.
 You can then interact with the various features:

-*   **Generate Text Posts:** Input your topic, select content type, platform, tone, and an optional call to action, then click 'Generate'.
+*   **Generate Text Posts:** Input your topic, select content type, platform, tone, and an optional call to action, then click \'Generate\'.
 *   **Get Hashtag Suggestions:** After generating a text post, you can get relevant hashtag suggestions.
 *   **Generate Image Ideas:** Obtain creative prompts for images that complement your generated text posts.
+*   **Generate Comprehensive Content:** Use the unified button to get posts, hashtags, image ideas, and a complex caption/idea package.
 *   **Manage Content History:** Save, edit, or delete your generated content from the history section.
 *   **Configure Settings:** Adjust default tones, platforms, and manage your API key in the settings section.
+*   **Advanced Content Tools:** Explore new features like Promotional Video Script Generator, Engaging Slide Post Ideas, and Content Calendar Suggestion.